zheksoon/snapdrag/README.md

 - If the scrollable container is not immediately available on component mount (e.g., if its ref is populated later), you might need to conditionally apply the plugin or update it, as shown in the example using `useState` and `useEffect` to pass the container element once it's available.
 - The plugin calculates distances based on the viewport.
 If your scroll container or draggable items are scaled using CSS transforms, you might need to adjust threshold and speed values accordingly or ensure pointer events are correctly mapped.

-This plugin provides a seamless way to integrate auto-scrolling functionality into your drag-and-drop interfaces, enhancing usability for scenarios involving large or overflowing content areas.
+The `scroller` plugin offers a straightforward way to add automatic scrolling to your drag-and-drop interfaces.
+It significantly enhances usability, especially when users need to drag items across large, scrollable containers or overflowing content areas.

 ## Browser Compatibility

-Snapdrag works in all modern browsers that support Pointer Events:
+Snapdrag is compatible with all modern browsers that support Pointer Events.
+This includes:

 - Chrome 55+
 - Firefox 59+